Khranovskiy/blog/content/posts/about-me.md

 start to compare yourself with more successful (as it seems from the side) people.

-Trying not to compare me with people.
+I'm trying not to compare myself with people.

 This year, I finally want to enjoy life, to move to a country where it will be nice to be where you can consider your home.
 Engage in an interesting project.